bismuthfoundation/Hack-with-BIS/20-DocShield-MakingOf/readme.md

 - A low level connection layer to the Bismuth wallet server infrastructure (no obligation to run a local node)
 - Python framework with many helpers and plugin support
 - A Web server
-- A them-able HTML wallet, running on top of the framework
+- A themable HTML wallet, running on top of the framework
 - A JSON API server for any wallet server supported command
 - A JS framework